Biblical words matter.

 Acts 2:22-38 "Fellow Israelites, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs.
 And you, with the help of wicked men, put him to death by nailing him to the cross.
 But God raised him from the dead.

-The conflict between Paul and the Apostles receives little attention today—we tend to overlook the "Judaizers" and their impact on the Church.
-Some will immediately disregard the possibility of two Gospels; however, any opinion on this matter will depend on where we begin—Christ's achievement on the cross, or what is "practised".
-As we move forward, we should keep in mind the analogy of a half-empty bottle of wine—and if we want to make it last longer, we could top it up with an oxidised version of the same wine.
+The conflict between Paul and the Apostles receives little attention today—we tend to overlook the "Judaizers" and their impact on the early Church, and more importantly, their influence on the Church today.
+Some will immediately disregard the possibility of two Gospels because the possability appears disingenuous to the Apostles; however, that possibility depends on where we begin—Christ’s achievement on the cross, or the righteousness of existing traditions and rituals that preceded the cross As we move forward, we should keep this in mind and consider the analogy of a half-empty bottle of wine—and if we want to make it last longer, we could top it up with an oxidised version of the same wine.
 Is it still the same wine?
 Some might say yes, it looks the same, it has my favourite label, and it's in the same bottle—so it must be the same bottle of wine; however, it tastes bad—it's a corrupted version of the same wine.

-Gentile believers are children of Abraham—children of the promise.
-Gentiles are saved in the same manner as Abraham—by faith through believing—there was no Law for Abraham, that came later with Moses.
-Jesus Christ was the seed of Abraham—thus, believers in Christ are fellow heirs through this seed.
+According to Paul, gentile believers are children of Abraham, NOT children of the Law—we are children of the promise.
+Gentiles are saved in the same manner as Abraham—by faith through believing (Gal 3:8).
+There was no Law over Abraham, no repentance of sin, or water baptism.
+The Law that exposed sin came later with Moses.
+The Gospel to the Gentiles was foreshadowed in Abraham, and Gentiles are saved IN the seed (Jesus Christ) of Abraham; thus, believers in Christ are fellow heirs through this seed and therefore saved by believing in the death, burial and resurrection of Jesus Christ (Gal 3:14).

-If Christ died for all sins, and the way to be saved was settled at the cross, all that remains for Gentiles is to believe and receive the Holy Spirit.
-There is no sin to repent of that Christ hasn't already paid for.
-Remember, I'm talking about salvation itself (justification); do not confuse this with sanctification.
-This theme of "believing and receiving" is the primary focus in Paul's dispensation of grace.
-Therefore, where did repenting of sin, baptism in water, works, tithing, circumcision, dietary laws, sabbaths, memberships, special days, months, years, and a myriad of other denominational laws, structures and rules for the Body of Christ come from?
-Well, they came through a corrupted Gospel taught by the Apostles—an Old Testament Jewish extraction that God had interrupted because of unbelief.
-To understand the significance, we need to know why God interrupted the Apostle's Gospel.
-Why were the Gentiles grafted into a story they were never meant to be part of?
-The Church becomes the focus of God's interruption—but one that grafts Gentiles into a Jewish vine—a vine that remains intact—but paused until the full number of Gentiles are saved.
+If Christ died for all sins, and the way, the truth, and the life was settled at the cross, there is no sin that Christ hasn't already paid for.
+Remember, I'm talking about salvation itself (justification); do not confuse this commentary with sanctification.
+This theme of "believing and receiving" is the primary focus of Paul's dispensation.
+Therefore, where did repenting of sin, baptism in water, works, tithing, circumcision, dietary laws, sabbaths, memberships, mission statements, vision statements, special days, months, years, and a myriad of other denominational laws, structures and rules for the Body of Christ come from?
+Well, they came through a Gospel described in the Book of Galatians as perverted—from Jewish believers in Christ—the Apostles’ Gospel that added Jewish traditions and practices, which God had interrupted because of unbelief.

-The systemic reasons behind the disagreement in these two dispensations are an example of leaven working through everything, reducing everything it touches into a perversion made in the image of Man.
-We might consider reading Revelation chapters 2-3 and ask what causes the Church to descend into this state, if not unbelief and imbibing a corrupted Gospel.
+The dispensation given to the Apostles is an example of leaven being added to something Holy, reducing all it touches to a perversion made in the image of Man.
+We might consider reading Revelation 2-3 and ask: what causes the Church to descend into this state if not unbelief and the embrace of a corrupted version of the Gospel?

 Gal 1:6-7 I am astonished that you are so quickly deserting the one who called you to live in the grace of Christ and are turning to a different gospel--which is really no gospel at all.
 Evidently, some people are throwing you into confusion and are trying to pervert the gospel of Christ.